web3privacy/docs/docs/get-involved.md

 - _Join us in the development of this year [Annual Report](https://docs.web3privacy.info/projects/annual-report)_

 ### 🔭 Strategy, Research & Development
-- _Help us keep our web3-privacy [DB](https://github.com/web3privacy/web3privacy) the most extensive cool shit in the space with research, maintainance, and improvements._
+- _Help us keep our web3-privacy [DB](https://github.com/web3privacy/web3privacy) the most extensive cool shit in the space with research, maintainance, and improvements.
+For more details have a look at 'contributors guide section below'._

 ### 💾 Data & Analytics
-- _Data Analyst: help us updating and managing our JSON [db](https://data.web3privacy.info/) to foster [Privacy Explorer](https://docs.web3privacy.info/projects/privacy-projects-ranking)_
+- _Data Analyst: help us updating and managing our JSON [db](https://data.web3privacy.info/) to foster [Privacy Explorer](https://docs.web3privacy.info/projects/privacy-projects-ranking).
+For more details have a look at 'contributors guide section below'._

 ### 👨‍🚀 CEOs, Ambassadors and Advocates of web3-privacy Projects
-- _Help us keep up with your latest updates and get visibility: elevate your project's profile by updating your data [here](https://github.com/web3privacy/web3privacy)!_
+- _Help us keep up with your latest updates and get visibility: elevate your project's profile by updating your data [here](https://github.com/web3privacy/web3privacy)!
+For more details have a look at 'contributors guide section below'._

 📖 Contributor guide
 _Maintaining privacy services database example: PR at GitHub_